Why invest in Multi-Asset Plus Funds?

 Our multi-asset investment experts review August’s markets and the impact they have on multi-asset portfolios, as well as what investors can expect going forward.

 A simple multi-asset investing solution that invests in Growth and Defensive assets.
-The asset mix for each MAF Core fund is reviewed by the investment team on a quarterly basis.
+The asset mix for each MAF Core fund is reviewed by the investment team at least annually, with daily cash flow management and oversight.

-Risk-profiled multi-asset portfolios with a focus on sustainable investment linked to our three pillars: Social, Climate and Nature.
+Risk-profiled multi-asset portfolios with a focus on sustainable investment linked to our three pillars: Climate, Earth and People.

 THIS IS A MARKETING COMMUNICATION